 In the end, however, we are not disadvantaged to know the true meaning and the wider implications of this fascinating verse.
 The earliest Christians lived in the final days of an epoch that started on Mount Sinai and ended in A.D.70.
 After that, all remaining vestiges of Hebrew political history ended seven decades later in the totally disastrous Bar Kokhba Israelite Rebellion of A.D.132-136.

-The ultimate hope of Christians does not lie in extreme views of the return of Christ.
+The ultimate hope of Christians does not lie in exaggerated, erroneous, and extreme views of the return of Christ.
 One view which expects the destruction of the planet to make way for the supposedly delayed return of Christ and another view conflates the promises of the new heaven and earth completely into A.D.
 70.

 The Atavist Bible Church holds the view that the ultimate goal of Christians are the hope of the glory of God in heaven, living eternally with our Lord according to the promises of Revelation 21 and 22).25

 1 The term “Atavist” means a throwback to the original ideas and world outlook of the first Christians.
 It is the governing theme behind the conception of Atavist Bible Churches.
 These churches are designed to provide a forum for worship, fellowship and discussion for Christians who embrace Atavist beliefs and practices.
-See the Atavist statement of fait @ www.atavistbiblechurch.org .
+See the Atavist statement of faith @ www.atavistbiblechurch.org .

 2 Premillennialism is the belief that the Second Coming of Jesus will immediately precede the millennium (1000 year period referred to in Revelation 20) which is in the future but could happen at any time.